chasmani/Pointless/README.md

 # Pointless
 Game theory applications to BBC's Pointless, in particular modelling the number of new teams each epsiode as a Markov process.
+Truly a pointless endeavour.

 **die.py**
 Models a 6 sided die and records the number of occurences of each result when rolled a changeable number of times.
+This predicatble model was used to develop and test the recording of statistics, for use in the more complex pointless model.

 **pointless.py**
 Models the number of new teams on each episode of the show Pointless.